 All of this happened in Brennan and Clapper and Comey.

-And uh and I'm I'm just like now all of a sudden it becomes they try to throw this somehow on Donald Trump when they had a duty and obligation, did they not?
+And I'm just like, now all of a sudden, it becomes they try to throw this somehow on Donald Trump when they had a duty and obligation, did they not?

-Or am I just inferring something it wouldn't be true?
+Or am I just inferring something and it wouldn't be true?

 No, that's absolutely true.

-And in fact, the Obama administration dropped the ball by de-emphasizing the danger of this before the you know, six months before the elections took place.
+And in fact, the Obama administration dropped the ball by de-emphasizing the danger of this before six months before the elections took place.

-But anyone who understands the way the Russians operate knows that they've been doing this since you know the Russian revolution.
+But anyone who understands the way the Russians operate knows that they've been doing this since the Russian Revolution.

-I mean, the whole reason they subsumed the iron curtain was because they rotted those governments from from within, you know, the countries like Czechoslovakia, Poland, and then eventually brought them into the Soviet Empire.
+I mean, the whole reason they subsumed the Iron Curtain was because they rotted those governments from within, the countries like Czechoslovakia, Poland, and then eventually brought them into the Soviet empire.

-So they're old hands at disrupting internal government functions and affecting political perceptions.
+So they're old hands at disrupting internal government functions and affecting political perception.

 Greg, I mean, this gets into all of this.